SportBeep.com

 Norris made a clean start from pole, but Antonelli once again made a poor start and was passed by Piastri, with Leclerc squeezing into third ahead of the Italian teenager, Russell, and Hamilton, who fought past Verstappen for sixth.
 The champion looked dominant in the early laps and eased 1.9 seconds clear of McLaren team-mate Piastri by lap five, with Leclerc a further 1.6 adrift for Ferrari.

 In a classic skirmish, Verstappen then lunged at Hamilton on Turn 11 and went off track as he took sixth place before being ordered to give the place back.
 He responded with a more routine pass at Turn 17 as Hamilton, like Leclerc, began to lose grip due to overheating tyres.
 For Ferrari, it was proving to be a disappointing race despite their extensive upgrades, as the high temperatures took a toll, while McLaren appeared to have gained decisively with their new package.
-Mercedes, expecting to take their upgrades package to Canada at the end of May, were unable to match Norris and Piastri’s pace, or Leclerc’s, and the race settled into a high-speed procession with few real incidents.
+Mercedes, expecting to take their upgrades package to Canada at the end of May, were unable to match Norris and Piastri’s pace or match Leclerc, and the race settled into a high-speed procession with few real incidents.
+One did break the sequence on the penultimate lap when Hadjar surged past Colapinto to take ninth and then defended stoutly, but he needed another pass to score a point.

 © 2024 AFP